jbfeutz/AndroidAPS-DynISF/README.md

 If delta is +ve or zero, or delta is negative but predicted glucose is above target, the future ISF value used for determining insulin required is the same as the current ISF.

 If delta is -ve, and the predicted glucose level is below target, then the future ISF value is used, as this is a less aggressive value.

+**Dynamic ISF Adjustment Factor**

+The 1.5 version of the code includes an adjustment factor that allows the user to specify a value between 1% and 300%.
+This acts as a multiplier on the TDD value and results in the ISF values becoming smaller (ie more insulin required to move glucose levels a small amount) as the value is increased above 100% and larger (ie less insulin required to move glucose levels a small amount) as the value is decreased below 100%.

+**Autosens and sensitivity ratio**

+In this version of the code, the autosens value no longer uses the traditional oref1 deviation based model and instead uses rolling 24 hour TDD / 7-day average TDD.
+This is used to adjust basal and targets when the options are selected in preferences.